 The chart below shows how consumers say they would use chatbots.
 There’s some reservation around using chatbots for tasks like paying bills and purchasing items — but when money is involved, people are often more hesitant with new technology.
 It’s a natural part of the adoption of new technology, and if we look back to the dawn of ecommerce, the same trend unfolded.

 While it’s too new for a majority of consumers to jump in on these uses of chatbots, that doesn’t mean companies shouldn’t innovate in this area.
 As the chart below shows, about one out of every five people would use a bot to pay a bill — a significant portion of your customer base.

 UP NEXT: How do different generations use voice assistants?

 With half of all Americans engaging with a chatbot at least once a week, it’s going to change things, and fast.
 Consumers love chatbots because of their always-on nature and instant response time.
 Beyond that, the experience must also be accurate and better than any alternative.
 If those conditions are met, it will be considered a good experience.

 It’s only a matter of time before consumers prefer to speak, rather than type, their question.
 Looking ahead, as voice becomes a standard consumer interface, chatbots will need to evolve from pure text to a blend of inputs and outputs.
 Consumers may talk to their bot, while it reads out the instructions for assembly on a new product purchased, for example.
 Or vice versa — consumers may want to and type in a question and listen to the answer.
 Bots will need to be multi-modal to meet the consumers’ demand for speed.

 Want more insights like this?
-You’re just a click away from getting the Salesforce Blog newsletter.
+Sign up for the 360 Highlights newsletter.